2017: A Year in Review

 Creating Your Own LGBTQ+ Representation on YouTube

 When you can’t find the LGBTQ+ representation you want to see, you make it yourself.
-Join YouTube filmmakers Rebecca Shoptaw and Braxie Jacobson – the writer/directors of Middlemarch: The Series and Warmish, respectively, as they discuss the power of YouTube as a platform for exciting new forms of positive LGBTQ+ representation.
+Join YouTube filmmakers Rebecca Shoptaw, Braxie Jacobson, Diane Chen and Christie Kerr – the creators of Middlemarch: The Series, Warmish, Here We Wait, Dog People and Merry Maidens, respectively – as they discuss the power of YouTube as a platform for exciting new forms of positive LGBTQ+ representation.

 Learn gender reversal makeup tricks and techniques for your next Cosplay, from theatre and film professionals.
 Allergy warning: There will be the use of latex in this makeup technique workshop.

-Panelists: Amanda Embry, Maren Maclean Mascarelli, Terre Steed
+Panelists: Andy Cahoon, Amanda Embry, Maren Maclean Mascarelli, Terre Steed

 Decolonizing the LGBTQ Sphere: Indigenous Queer Representation in Media